junglok/tem-docs/docs/service/util.md

 ## **TMUX**

-Tmux is a terminal multiplexer.
-It allows you to create several "pseudo terminals (sessions)" from a single terminal.
+Tmux is a terminal multiplexer that lets you create several "pseudo terminals (sessions)" from a single terminal.
-This is very useful for running multiple programs with a single connection, such as when you're remotely connecting to a machine using Secure Shell (SSH).
+This is useful for running multiple programs over a single connection, such as when connecting remotely via SSH.

-Tmux also decouples your programs from the main terminal, protecting them from accidentally disconnecting.
-You can detach tmux from the current terminal, and all your programs will continue to run safely in the background.
+Tmux also decouples your programs from the main terminal, protecting them from accidental disconnects.
+You can detach tmux from the current terminal, and your programs will keep running safely in the background.
 Later, you can reattach tmux to the same or a different terminal.

 ### **Get started with tmux**

-When you login-in the login server, a tmux session will be created by default for your convenience.
+When you log in to the login server, a tmux session is created by default for your convenience.
-If the default session is not activated, type `tmux` in order to start using tmux.
+If the default session isn't active, type `tmux` to start one.
 This command launches a tmux server, creates a session with a single window, and attaches to it.

 ![alt text](../images/tmux-1.png)
 /// caption